Book Book Your Stay

 Cave access, forest roads, and shoulder-season weather can change faster than people expect around Duck Creek.
 We use guest trip-planning experience here, but always recommend checking the official sources below before you commit to the drive.

-Planning Duck Creek Ice Cave
+Questions: Duck Creek Ice Cave

 Cave basics, driving distance, and what to know before you go.